SpinalHDL/NaxRiscv-Rtd/source/NaxRiscv/backend/register_file.rst

 Register file
 ============================

-Currently, the register file is infered into simple dual ports distributed ram :
+Currently, the register file is inferred into simple dual-port distributed ram :

 - Each write port will create its own bank
 - Each read port will read each bank, and mux the correct one using a distributed-ram-xor-based LVT (live value table)